ondemandenv/.github/profile/README.md

       1) who/how/why created that repo?
       2) what/how/where/when is the repo deployed last time?
       4) how other services are using/depending on the repo?
-      5) Is the code in the repo consistent to the deployed?
    2) Human mistake is inevitable and taking significant effort
       3) one typo can easily take hours for a complex system
       4) too difficult to track every change.
 4) GitOps can't handle the complexity, templating yamls are the new binary in cloud era.
-   1) Too shallow and ridgid to adapt change, simple change can require huge unpractical amount of change of yamls.
+   1) Too shallow and rigid to adapt change, simple change can require huge unpractical amount of change of yamls.
    2) Can require multiple commits and multiple deployments across multiple repos for a single change.
    3) Too many repeats in yamls across many files and repos, complexity grows exponentially.
    4) Certain files can easily reach thousands of lines, making it not scalable/sustainable
+5) Authentication & Authorization for each service making things difficult.
-5) When using AWS CDK code as bash scripts without proper architecting & framework, it stucks ...
+6) When using AWS CDK code as bash scripts without proper architecting & framework, it stucks ...

 ## Philosophy & Goals
-1) Domain Driven Design to abstract/model the truth for the whole ecosystem with strong/static typed code.
+1) Domain Driven Design to abstract/model the truth to loosely coupled among app/services and underlying platforms.
-   1) Infrastrucutre & Platform manage dependencies among multiple versioned services and platform, also all services' lifecycle.
+   1) Infra as code managing dependencies among multiple versioned services and platform, also all services' lifecycle.
-   3) Repeatable & testable, so that we can test changes in consistent envrironments.
+   3) Code generated repeatable & testable environment, so that we can test consistently.
 3) Application architecture as actual code to describe services' relationship.
    1) Abstract contracting/interface/boundary of each service, define relationship among in code.
    2) Each service implements its contracting/interface/boundary, generate its deployment manifests/plans.
    3) Monitoring deployments of each environment/version of each service
-5) For a distributed systems like SOA/microservice, each service needs multiple environment/versions, so that
+5) For a distributed systems like SOA/microservice, each service deploys to multiple environment/versions, so that
    1) developers can compare different versions of code/config by comparing different deployed actual running environments.
    2) developers can experiment discover and learn.
    3) multiple environments to run more tests in different scenarios in parallel.
-6) On demand environment,
+6) On demand environment, ultimate flexibility for developers.
-   1) By git branching/tagging which event driving automation to create/destroy new version of code to environment.
+   1) By git branching/tagging which event driving automation to create/destroy new version of code/environment.
    2) Monitor/alarm environments' dependency versioning
    3) Environment lifecycle/status sync with github workflow statuses.
 8) Monitoring and simulation: